 As the UK began to ease out of lockdown, Gorillaz took part in a “#BILLBOARDPOSITIVE” campaign to help boost public morale.
 Shortly after this, the band took a stand following the death of George Floyd; starting the “Be The Change” campaign with a range of clothing and a website linking several informative podcasts, articles, books, videos, Instagram accounts, petitions, donation links & guides to help people taking part in the protests.

-Merchandise from this period includes a range of Christmas supplies, a 2020 calendar, a series of art prints, stickers, patches, an almanac to celebrate their 20th anniversary & a figure of 2D by Superplastic.
+Merchandise from this period includes a range of Christmas supplies, a 2020 calendar, a series of art prints, T-shirts, sticker sheets, an almanac to celebrate their 20th anniversary & a figure of 2D by Superplastic.
+The phase also saw a surprise return to the band making online minigames with Aries Driving Game.

 After dealing with prison, crime lords & aliens (a casual Tuesday for Gorillaz), the group split off to go travelling.
 Noodle visited Lake Urmia to take in the sights, 2D headed back to Beirut, Murdoc went clubbing in Ibiza & Russel flew to Mexico to make hot sauce.

 Once they regrouped, it was back to making music; this time creating a new London-based Kong Studios (with its own portal to take them wherever they wanted) and nixing any plans on albums to free up their creative flow.
 “The machine” was finally ready and unveiled to the world as Song Machine.
-As the project started, Murdoc took to Twitter with the thread series, Debunked with Murdoc Niccals; where he frequently answered questions the fans had from watching the band’s music videos.
+As the project started, Murdoc took to Twitter with the thread series, Debunked with Murdoc Niccals; where he frequently answered questions the fans had from watching the band’s music videos (until Russel hosted his own “Rebunked” session to call out Murdoc’s bullshit).